richpauloo/rp/content/post/race-to-bottom/index.md

 What is the way forward?

 First and foremost, to borrow a tired platitude, _we can only manage what we can measure_.
-California, and regions worldwide that seek to curb unsustainable groundwater use need to leverage [low-cost, remote sensor networks to monitor groundwater resources in near-real time](http://ucwater.org/gw_obs).
+California, and regions worldwide that seek to curb unsustainable groundwater use need to leverage [low-cost, remote sensor networks to monitor groundwater resources in near-real time](https://www.richpauloo.com/project/lcsn/).
 New well permits should come conditional with smart meters that measure water extraction and enable the creation of [groundwater markets](https://www.ppic.org/publication/californias-water-market/).

 Next, with groundwater consumption data in place, policies may be created geared towards the unique conditions, existing water rights, and historical context of the areas of interest.

 Ultimately, as shown by the Public Policy Institute of California for the San Joaquin Valley [^7], the paths towards groundwater sustainability will depend on the unique water budget of the region, and is likely to include some combination of augmenting supplies, reducing demands by transitioning crops, and in some cases, fallowing fields.
-Addressing the issue of sustainable groundwater management is complex, requires significant cooperation between a wide array of stakeholders, and will most likely succeed if the solutions proposed are low-cost and benefit multiple parties.
+Addressing the issue of sustainable groundwater management is complex, requires significant cooperation between a wide array of stakeholders, and will most likely succeed if the solutions proposed are cost efficient and benefit multiple parties.